jchai002/choir-justice-supplies/us/en/ooma-office-feature-summary.markdown

 ### Unlimited domestic calling

-Unlimited calls to cell phones and landlines in the United States and Canada are free.
+Unlimited calls to mobile phones and landlines in the United States and Canada are free.

 ### IP phone included